Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 21. Mejor malo conocido que bueno por conocer

-I suppose this one is similar to “better the devil you know” in English.
-This phrase is perfect when you think it is wiser to deal with someone or something familiar, although you do not like him, her, or it, than to deal with someone or something you do don’t know, which might be worse.
+This phrase is perfect when you think it’s wiser to deal with something familiar even though you don’t really like it, than to deal with something you don’t know yet, since that could turn out to be worse.

 22. Camarón que se duerme se lo lleva la corriente